modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/203-model.md

 - inherit from `ModelWrapperBase` class,
 - provide a `model_type` field to identify this model wrapper in the model configuration, and
 - implement its `__init__` and `__call__` functions.
+- register the new model wrapper class by calling `agentscope.register_model_wrapper_class` function

 The following is an example for creating a new model wrapper class.